levywanke/alx-higher_level_programming/README.md

 The AirBnB Clone section is dedicated to building a simplified version of the AirBnB platform.
 Projects here involve full-stack development, integrating frontend technologies (HTML, CSS, JavaScript) with backend frameworks (Flask/Django for Python, Express.js for JavaScript), and database management.

----

-Feel free to explore each section to dive deeper into the respective programming language or topic.
-Each directory contains projects, scripts, and README files that provide detailed explanations, instructions, and resources to enhance your skills in higher-level programming and database management.